climatepolicyradar/methodology/METHODOLOGY.md

 Currently, your searches will return results from all titles and summaries (regardless of language) as well as from the full text of all English documents; they do not return results from the full text of non-English documents.

 - ***Glimpse into the future:** very soon, English-language searches will return translated results from documents in all languages.
-The app will also be available to use in French and Spanish.*
+We are working towards making the app also available to use in French and Spanish.*

 ## Updates to the database